danielcarter/danielcarter.github.io/pages/publications.md

 permalink: publications.html
 ---

-### Peer Reviewed Articles and Conference Proceedings
+### Peer Reviewed Articles and Published Conference Proceedings

 (2017) T. Clement and **D. Carter**.
 Connecting Theory and Practice in Digital Humanities Information Work. *Journal of the Association for Information Science and Technology*, 68(6), 1385–1396.